neondatabase/website/content/docs/reference/cli-connection-string.md

 ### Examples

-- Generate a basic connection string for the current project, branch, and database:
+- Create a basic connection string for the current project, branch, and database:

     <CodeBlock shouldWrap>